brooksreed/JLS-PPC/README.md

 - paramsNow: grabs a receding-horizon window of constraints for use by the MPC
 - prepMPC: computes state estimate for the time control is scheduled to be applied via a forward propagation to bridge the round-trip communication delay
 - schedMPC: solves the MPC optimization with awareness of control packet scheduling
-    - The MPC solver requires CVX and is currently set up to use gurobi (but any QP solver hooked into CVX will do).
-Could be modified to use a different solver relatively easily.
+    - The MPC solver requires CVX (http://cvxr.com/cvx/)
+    - Currently Mosek (available with CVX academic license) is recommended, but any QP solver hooked into CVX should work

+testMPC is a debugging tool for running a single solver instance of MPC

 Notes:
 - More detailed comments in code